 Note: If you try to delete files with this method and you receive an error, it's also possible the file is linked to a revision of a page.
 IMCE will treat revisions the same as other content, and will not remove linked files.

 To solve this problem, delete the revisions with links to the file you want to remove.
 When you delete the revision, the file will also be removed and manually deleting the file will not be necessary.

 If you don't see a "Revisions" tab with your content, please put in a helpdesk ticket to the web team: helpdesk.franklin.uga.edu.

 It's all the way to the right.
-If you don't see it, you are either on a Drupal 7 site, or you don't have sufficient permissions.
-In the latter case, you can talk to the person from your department who is in charge of the website and ask for their help.
+If you don't see it then you don't have sufficient permissions.
+You can talk to the person from your department who is in charge of the website and ask for their help.

 So going back to my first set of instructions, if this was the file I wanted to remove, I would go into the File Manager, look in the Inline Files folder, and remove that.
 (Except that the File manager probably wouldn't let me remove the file because it is being used in two places.
 So I would have to go into those pages and remove those links from them first.)

 There is a known issue with Drupal 8 sites and deleting files.
 Files that are being tracked by the revisioning functionality-- the one that allows site admins to revert to a previous version of page-- can't be deleted.

 Your site's content administrator or web team members may have to delete the revisions of a page (under the revisioning tab) to release the file for deletion.
 Even still, it may take database surgery to fully remove some files.

 As of February 2018 I am turning off revisioning for Personnel pages only, but the old revisions will still exist and will therefore still hold onto old files.